When Is It Time for Assisted Living? Essential Signs to Know

 Unpaid Bills and Financial Mismanagement

 Unpaid bills and financial mismanagement are clear indicators of cognitive decline.
+This is one of the first signs of memory issues, and uncaught it can have devastating consequences for older adults.
 Seniors with cognitive impairments may struggle to keep up with bills and manage finances, making them vulnerable to financial abuse.

-If you notice unopened mail or trouble keeping up with bills, it’s important to investigate further to determine if it’s a cause for concern.
+If you notice unopened mail or trouble keeping up with bills, it’s important to investigate further to determine what is causing your older adult to not be on top of these issues.

 Medication Management Challenges